socialsuicide/lua-scripts/serverhop-library/examples/README.md

+# Warning

-Please do not use these scripts as they are only for examples and are very poorly coded.
+> Please do not use these scripts as they are only for examples and are very poorly coded.